mrityunjay33/Projects/Traffic Cop - Learn Load Balancer using HAProxy/README.md

  </details>
 Once you find that keyword, append it to each of the application server nodes in the configuration.

+- Change ` server server01 localhost:8080 weight 4` to ` server server01 localhost:8080 weight 4 check` in the configuration file.
+- Similarly append `"check"` to all the backend application nodes.
+- Head to the browser and type `localhost:3000` and keep on refreshing and note down the results.

 Now HAproxy will keep on polling to the servers to `check` whether it is alive or not and add or remove the server IP from the round robin list.